claudiospizzi/WindowsFever/README.md

 ## Introduction

 This is a personal PowerShell Module by Claudio Spizzi.
-It is used to unite all proven Windows Operating System related functions and cmdlets into one module.
+It is used to unite all personal Windows Operating System related functions and cmdlets into one module.

 Within this module, the **File Explorer Namespaces** in Windows 10 can be customized as needed.
+The File Explorer Namespaces provide the possibility to add new folders to the left pane of the File Explorer.
+Additional information about the File Explorer Namespaces are available on MSDN: [Integrate a Cloud Storage Provider].

 ## Features